Law of Contracts

-On completion of the course students will be able to:
+On completion of the module students will be able to:

 - Analyse sets of facts presented in the form of problem questions, identify and examine the relevant law and provide answers on the application of the law to the facts.

 - Present and critically discuss the content of legal rules, answer essay questions on the evolution of the law of contract and assess the state of the law.